NivenT/nivent.github.io/_posts/2016-07-24-Square-Triangles.md

 [^11]: Values such that 2t(t+1) is a perfect square.
 [^12]: Just when I think I had done good math for once, a counterexample ruins everything.
 [^13]: I had almost filled a page, and turning to the next page in my notebook would have been too much trouble.
+[^14]: In case anyone is curious, the problem was that I forgot to square q after writing q=2t+1, so I had 2k^2=q+1 instead of 2k^2=q^2+1.
+Also, I don't plan on writing another post about what I did after finding the error.